zack-bitcoin/amoveo/docs/white_paper.md

 The Nash equilibrium will be for honest individuals to participate in the defense.
 Once enough honest individuals participate in the defense, then the oracle will catch the attention of the miners.
 Yes there is a cost for the miners to keep an eye on the oracle this way, but every time an attack happens, the miners can participate in the defense, and double all their money.
 This should more than make up for the cost of watching the oracle for attacks.
 The Nash equilibrium will be for miners to put some effort into watching the oracle for potential cheaters.
-So, the Nash equilibrium will be an honest oracle.
+Therefore, the Nash equilibrium will be an honest oracle.
 [read more about oracles here](design/oracle.md)